 2).
 Make meaningful opportunities.
 This is mission critical to moving a congregation from sitting to serving, and yet many churches fail here.
 If there are 100 adults that you want to begin serving but there are only 15 meaningful serving roles, don’t get frustrated when the majority of your congregation serves rather than sits.
 One of your greatest tasks as a leader is to create meaningful (not mindless) opportunities for people to serve.

 3).
 Tell better stories.
 Whether your platform is the pulpit or a quick huddle with your volunteers five minutes before church starts, learn to become a better story teller.
 Stories of how serving changes lives (both of the server and the ones served) are the greatest motivational and recruitment tools for serving.
 Celebrate wins together.
 Cultivate and communicate great stories.
 People want to be a part of something greater than themselves.
-The stories your tell can be that onramp to something greater.
+The stories your tell can be that onramp to something greater.4).
+Help them discover their gifts.
+What are the spiritual gifts of your people?
+What are their personalities?
+What are their life experiences?
+Are they extroverts or introverts?
+Are they people-oriented or task-oriented?
+Rather than simply filling empty spots, go the extra mile and help your people discover how God has uniquely created them to serve.
+You’ll unleash a purpose within them that motivate them to serve for life.
+There are numerous online tools and examples of churches who do this well that you can learn from

 5).
 Do less for more.
 I could/should have put this up at the top, but I didn’t want to lose my audience from the beginning.
 One of the biggest culprits that keep people from serving is the amount of other programming that churches ask their people to attend.
 Today’s Christian has only a limited amount of hours to give to church activity.
 If there are programs that people are expected to go to on Sunday mornings, Sunday nights and Wednesday nights, and if there are other activities offered throughout the week, where will the typical Christian have the free time to serve?
 If you truly want to move your congregation from sitting to serving, begin taking things OFF the calendar, including some of the golden calf programs that have far outlived their usefulness.
 That will give your people the margin they need to begin serving with excellence.